avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 #### Max Capacity Factor (C) Design Rationale

 The maximum gas capacity (`C`) is intentionally not configurable for L1s.
 [ACP-194 (SAE)](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/194-streaming-asynchronous-execution#block-size) defines the max gas capacity (i.e., max block size/block gas limit) as $2 \cdot T \cdot \tau \cdot \lambda$, where $\tau$ is the constant delay and $\lambda$ is the inverse of the minimum percentage of the gas limit charged.
+This definition ensures that the transaction queue can always be fully saturated.
 This means that the max capacity of the C-Chain will actually double upon ACP-194 activation, since it is currently $2 \cdot T \cdot 5$ and it will become $2 \cdot T \cdot 5 \cdot 2$.

 The original motivation to make this configurable was to allow for very high maximum gas usage by a single block, primarily to support large contract deployments.
-Given that SAE will be activated at the same time as ACP-224, the max capacity of the C-Chain will double upon ACP-194 activation, making this configurable largely unnecessary.
+Given that SAE will be activated at the same time as ACP-224, the max capacity of the C-Chain will double upon activation, further reducing the need for configurability.
+Additionally Ethereum's Fusaka upgrade introduces a maximum transaction gas limit of $2^{24}$ (~16.7M), which makes this concern largely moot.

 Given these considerations, `C` was changed to not be parametrizable for L1s because:

-1. SAE provides clear rationale for the max capacity value (ensuring the transaction queue can be saturated).
+1. SAE provides clear rationale for the max capacity value (ensuring the transaction queue can always be fully saturated).
+2. The future maximum transaction gas limit of 16.7M makes large contract deployments less of a concern.
-2. There are very limited benefits to allowing `C` to be higher than the SAE-defined value in the future.
+3. There are very limited benefits to allowing `C` to be higher than the SAE-defined value in the future.
-3. It's still a function of `T`, so it can be adjusted dynamically via the `ACP224FeeManagerPrecompile` if needed.
+4. It's still a function of `T`, so it can be adjusted dynamically via the `ACP224FeeManagerPrecompile` if needed.

 ### Genesis Configuration